-Before beginning adjustment, grind the throttle stop screw plug, flat and drill into the plug or punch out the cup plug (on some TBI models) to allow a T-20 Torx driver to access the screw.
+Before beginning adjustment, grind the throttle stop screw plug, flat and drill into the plug to allow a T-20 Torx driver to access the screw.

-- 1. Jumper A&B terminals in the ALDL connector (scanner connector)
+- 1. Jumper A and B terminal of the ALDL connector.

-- 2. Turn ignition key on but do not start engine.
+- 2. Turn ignition key on-engine off.

 - 3. Disconnect 4-pin idle air control connector from the TBI unit.

 - 4. Remove jumper from ALDL connector.

 - 5. Start engine.

 - 6. While idling, adjust throttle stop screw to increase base idle rpm as desired.

 - 7. Turn engine off.

 - 8. Reconnect idle air control connector.

 - 9. This will complete the adjustment.